osmandapp/web/main/docs/user/plugins/contour-lines.md

 ### Setup

-To display Contour line and Terrain data on the map, you must make the following settings:
+To display Contour line and Terrain data on the map:

 1. [Purchase and Enable](#purchase-and-enable-plugin) plugin.
 2. [Download](#download-maps) Contour lines and/or Terrain maps.